ugoertz/kombilo/doc/intro.rst

   consider patches you send me for inclusion into the Kombilo code.

-* Kombilo has been developed with tools that are available on all major operating systems (at least Linux, Windows, Mac OS X), *but the current version has only been tested on (Ubuntu) Linux*.
-Probably some twists will be required in order to get everything running smoothly on Windows and/or Mac OS X; your help will be much appreciated.
+* Kombilo has been developed with tools that are available on all major operating systems (at least Linux, Windows, Mac OS X).
+It is developed (and tested) only on Linux.
+There is a Windows installer, and it is known to work on Mac OS.
+Feedback about glitches on Windows and Mac OS are particularly welcome.

-* If you think some feature is missing, or if you found a bug, please open a ticket on GitHub, or send me an email.
+* If you think some feature is missing, or if you found a bug, please send me an email (or open an issue on GitHub).